 Combine water, bulghur, and salt in saucepan, bring to boil, and cook over high for 20 – 30 minutes until tender and most of the water has evaporated.
 Add milk and sugar.
 Simmer for 35 minutes or until thickened and bulghur is soft.
 If not soft, cover, reduce heat to low and cook for an additional 5 minutes.
 Place in serving bowls, put a small dallop of semn and honey and enjoy.

-But if Yemenis are divided on many things including politics and religion (or at least some want to make it seem that way), there is one meal they all agree on, a typical Ramadan appetizer: sambosa, which is known worldwide as samosa or sambusek, and cooked in every corner of the planet differently.
+But if Yemenis are divided into many things including politics and religion (or at least some want to make it seem that way), there is one meal they all agree on, a typical Ramadan appetizer: sambosa, which is known worldwide as samosa or sambusek, and cooked in every corner of the planet differently.
 Here is the Yemeni way, as detailed step by step by the blog Yemen Kitchen:

 Alongside food also comes plenty of traditions and happiness among family and friends — something that Yemenis might be deprived of for the moment but which are meant to come back sooner or later.
 Wishing our Yemeni friends peace and happy times ahead.